Title IX Information

 Schools Must Include Students with Disabilities in School Sports

-On Friday, the Department of Education announced new guidance that says students with disabilities must be given the opportunity to participate in traditional school sports.
+The Department of Education announced new guidance that says students with disabilities must be given the opportunity to participate in traditional school sports.
 The department says schools must make "reasonable accommodations" for students with disabilities who want to join traditional teams, or create a parallel athletic program for students with disabilities if the necessary adjustments would fundamentally alter a sport or give an advantage to the students with disabilities.
 Advocates have praised the decision and compared it to Title IX, which is largely credited with expanding athletic opportunities for women.

 AAUW is committed to ensuring adequate, equitable and quality educational opportunities for all students.